froozeify/sqlite-backup-bundle/README.md

 # Status

-This package is currently in the active development.
+This package is currently under active development.

 # Installation